Skip to main content

 Expression based criteria

-Medplum offers an extension (fhir-path-criteria-expression) for triggering subscriptions based on more complex conditional logic using a fhirpath expression.
+Medplum offers an extension (fhir-path-criteria-expression) for triggering subscriptions based on more complex conditional logic using a FHIRPath expression.
 This expression takes in two variables:

 • %previous: The state of the resource before the triggering event